chickensoft-games/chickensoft_site/docs/super_nodes/index.md

 </Admonition>
 </Details>

-To make up for these shortcomings in C#, the SuperNodes generator allows you to turn an ordinary Godot script and turn it into a `SuperNode` by applying a `[SuperNode]` attribute on it.
+To make up for these shortcomings in C#, the SuperNodes generator allows you to turn any ordinary Godot script into a `SuperNode` by adding a `[SuperNode]` attribute to it.
 Turning a node into a SuperNode allows you to:

 - ✅ Apply PowerUps (essentially mixins for C#) to your node scripts.
 - ✅ Use third-party source generators alongside Godot's official source generators.